 Sellers Who Want to Be Present

-This is nearly always a bad idea.
+This is almost always a bad idea.
 Sellers think agents and buyers won't be able to find everything, that they must be there to point out important features.
 Truthfully, most just want to be present to see buyer reaction firsthand.

 If sellers must be home during a showing, counsel them to go outside or stay put in one location, not wander around with the agent and buyers.

-Sellers Who Want YOU To Be Present for All Showings
+Sellers Who Want You to Be Present for All Showings

 If you're selling a large estate or complicated property, it might be the norm to plan on being present for all showings, but it's not necessary or smart for the typical house.

-There's another negative that may be more important: busy agents don't have time to work around your schedule.
+There's another negative that may be more important: Busy agents don't have time to work around your schedule.
 Requiring the listing agent to be present for all showings is another way to give the house that difficult to show reputation.